Blurred Lines

 The tiny To Dei Gong shrines you probably walk past everyday

-These earth god shrines can be found along mountain passes and trade routes, serving as patron saints for the villages they are located in.
-These simple structures are intended to protect travelers.
-There are at least four "Pak Kung Au" 伯公坳 locations in Hong Kong, the most notable being on Lantau Island.
+Their presence in Hong Kong is marked by simple shrines scattered across trade routes and mountain passes, serving as protectors of those navigating the terrain.
+There are at least four locations named "Pak Kung Au 伯公坳" in Hong Kong, the most notable being on Lantau Island.
 Other sites include Tai Lam in Yuen Long, Sai Kung, and the Sha Tau Kok Border Closed Area.
-The villages of Tai Wong Ha and Sheung Tsuen 大王上下村 in Tsing Yi were also named after this deity.
+Even entire villages, such as Tai Wong Ha and Sheung Tsuen 大王上下村 in Tsing Yi, carry the legacy of earth deity worship in their names.

 Take a Tour